Nguenda/PRICE-OPTIMIZATION-AND-DEMAND-FORECASTING-FOR-PROFITABILITY-IN-RETAIL/README.md

 ![Alt Text](Images/xgboost_more.png)

 **Mean Squared Error (MSE)** | **142.54**

 **Top 2 Features by Importance** | **product_photos_qty (13.4%)** & **customers (24.5%)**

 Key factors driving sales volume are customer count, product photos, and freight price, while pricing and competitor data have a secondary influence.
 Focusing on product visibility and customer engagement could be more impactful than adjusting prices alone.

+**Conclusion:**

+The 9-feature model with customers, product photos, and product weight as key drivers of sales is the more effective model for predicting quantity ordered, achieving a lower MSE.
+While freight price is important, its inclusion in the more-feature model did not result in a performance improvement, indicating that the complexity introduced by adding price-related features may not necessarily lead to better predictions.
+This reinforces the notion that product characteristics and customer engagement are more influential in driving sales than pricing factors.